lab1092/blender-manual_ja/manual/render/blender_render/materials/properties/subsurface_scattering.rst

 The numeric sliders control how the light is scattered:

 IOR
-   The *Index Of Refraction* value determines the falloff of incident light.
+   The :term:`Index Of Refraction` value determines the falloff of incident light.
    Higher values means that light falls off faster.
    The effect is quite subtle and changes the distribution function only a little bit.
    By the examination of many different materials, values of **1.3** to **1.5** have been found to work well for most materials.
-If you know the exact material you are trying to simulate, see :doc:`our IOR table </render/blender_render/materials/properties/transparency#ior_values_for_common_materials>`.
+   If you know the exact material you are trying to simulate, see :ref:`transparency_ior_common`.
 Scale
    The scale of your object, in Blender units, across which you want the scattering effect to take place.
    Scale *1.0* means **1** Blender unit equals **1** millimeter,